Below, we briefly discuss whether nuclear energy might be sustainable.

 The sustainable use/management of resources is one aspect of sustainability

-The efficiency at which different energy sources convert energy to electricity might therefore impact how efficiently resources are utilised
+The efficiency at which different energy sources convert energy to electricity might therefore impact how efficiently resources (such as uranium resources) are utilised

 How Much Materials Nuclear Energy Uses

-Nuclear energy might use less materials for construction compared to renewable energy when considering energy density and power output.
+Nuclear energy might use less materials for construction compared to renewable energy when considering how dilute or dense each energy source it

 [Regarding renewables,] the dilute nature of water, sunlight, and wind means that at least … 10 – 15 times more concrete, cement, steel, and glass, are required than for nuclear plants (forbes.com)